morlikowski/relation-extraction/2_approaches.md

 Describe the isolated and joint graphical models

 - entity recognition

+features from Ratinov and Roth (2009)

 - relation extraction

+features from Zhou et al. 2005

 - coreference resolution

 ### Features and training